OpenArCloud/sparcl/README.md

 * enter the ULR shown in the terminal in the browser on the device

+* For local development uncomment the line containing `//basicSsl(),` in `vite.config.js`.
+This enables https when running the service locally using `npm run dev`

 ## Production
 Create `.env` file containing the URL to OSCP SSD
 ```